 Historian Carter Goodwin Woodson would make it his life's work to show not only how African Americans contributed to the history of the nation, but to teach African Americans about the contributions they had made.
 "If a race has no history, if it has no worthwhile tradition, it becomes a negligible factor in the thought of the world, and it stands in danger of being exterminated," he wrote.

 Armed with his deep knowledge of history, Woodson recognized that "[t]he mere imparting of information is not education," and he set out to educate the world on African American history.
 "The thought of the inferiority of the Negro is drilled into him in almost every class he enters and in almost every book he studies," he said as he worked to undo this problem.
-On September 9, 1915, Woodson, who was teaching high school in Washington, DC, co-founded the Association for the Study of Negro Life and History (now the Association for the Study of African American Life and History).
+On September 9, 1915, Woodson, who was teaching high school in Washington, D.C., co-founded the Association for the Study of Negro Life and History (now the Association for the Study of African American Life and History).
 The goal of the organization was to bring together those who wished to research, publish and promote the history of African Americans in the United States, and to combat that "thought of inferiority."
 That same year, Woodson's first book was published, The Education of the Negro Prior to 1861.
-Woodson also founded The Journal of Negro History (now the Journal of African American History) in 1916 as a scholarly journal where professional and amateur historians could publish their research on African American history topics.
+Woodson also founded The Journal of Negro History (now The Journal of African American History) in 1916 as a scholarly journal where professional and amateur historians could publish their research on African American history topics.

 The most lasting of Woodson's work, The Mis-Education of the Negro, was published in 1933.
 This book indicted the education to which African Americans were subjected in the United States.
 Woodson argued that American education reinforced the inferiority of African Americans and wholly ignored the contributions made by them throughout American history.
 "The oppressor has always indoctrinated the weak with his interpretation of the crimes of the strong," he wrote.
 The work represented Woodson's position that African Americans must be more self reliant and self aware, not only to know who they are and what they've done historically, but also to advance culturally.
-Wrote Woodson, "As another has well said, to handicap a student by teaching him that his black face is a curse and that his struggle to change his condition is hopeless is the worst kind of lynching."
+Wrote Woodson, "As another has well said, to handicap a student by teaching him that his black face is a curse and that his struggle to change his condition is hopeless is the worst sort of lynching."

-Through his historical work, as well as his memberships or participation in organizations like the NAACP, the National Urban League, Omega Psi Phi Fraternity, Inc., and the New Negro Alliance, among many others, Woodson was very much a creator of the zeitgeist that caused African American history and culture to flourish in the early 20th century.
+Through his historical work, as well as his memberships or participation in organizations like the NAACP, the National Urban League, Omega Psi Phi Fraternity, Inc., and the New Negro Alliance, among many others, Woodson was very much a creator of the zeitgeist that caused African American history and culture to flourish in the early twentieth century.
 Woodson dedicated the rest of his life to the promotion of African American history, earning the title "Father of Black History."
-By the time he passed away on April 3, 1950 in Washington, DC, Woodson had established a strong foundation upon which African American history and culture, as subjects of intellectual inquiry, rest.
+By the time he passed away on April 3, 1950 in Washington, D.C., Woodson had established a strong foundation upon which African American history and culture, as subjects of intellectual inquiry, rest.
 The son of former slaves, Woodson discovered his own abilities, and encouraged others to follow suit, saying, "No man knows what he can do until he tries."